🧠The Legends Behind the Myth ðŸ§

 In older storytelling traditions, animals active at these times were believed to move between worlds.
 They understood both light and shadow.

 Some tales describe foxes as knowing ancient woodland paths — the routes that existed before roads and maps.
-To follow a fox was to trust instinct over logic.
+If you’d like to explore one of the real landscapes behind the Realm, I wrote about the Forest of Dean here.

 This idea makes the fox feel less like a trickster and more like a keeper of old knowledge.